Other Plans and Studies

 The City of Montpelier worked with the Central Vermont Regional Planning Commission, along with an ad-hoc LHMP, the City's Emergency Management Team, and other City Departments to identify hazards, analyze past and potential future losses due to natural and human-caused disasters, and identify strategies for mitigating future losses.
 These collected strategies to mitigate loss of life and property is the City's Local Hazard Hazard Mitigation Plan (PDF), which was updated in 2021.

-In general, hazard mitigation is any action that reduces or eliminates long-term risk to people and property from disasters and their impacts.
+Generally, hazard mitigation is any action that reduces or eliminates long-term risk to people and property from disasters and their impacts.

 The goals of the LHMP are to: